Skip to main content

 Well, what can I say about this movie, in addition to “I laughed a lot!”?
 I really don’t know.

 It’s a hilarious movie.
 I could watch it more than once, and I’m sure I would be laughing nonetheless.
-It’s a kids’ movie, but there are some jokes that only you will laugh about, and that what makes it so enjoyable to watch.
+It’s a kids’ movie, but there are some jokes that only you will laugh at, and that's what makes it so enjoyable to watch.

 (Not so) Subtle Criticisms

-The whole movie has an enormous amount of good characters.
+The whole movie has an enormous number of good characters.
 Some are nice guys, and some are terrible and mean.
-The usual for a kids movie, right?
-I believe Zootopia went a bit farther.
+The usual for a kids' movie, right?
+I believe Zootopia went a bit further.

-The criticism goes from the prejudice inside the police because of Judy’s delicate appearance, to the corruption and abuse of a power position showed by Bellwether.
+The criticism ranges from prejudice within the police because of Judy’s delicate appearance to the corruption and abuse of power shown by Bellwether.

 However, for me, the most amazing ones were the sloths.
 I couldn’t stop laughing, as well as getting annoyed by how slow they were.
 Very close to many real public departments, I must admit.